-"The tally of silver from those of the community who had been counted was..."
+"The silver of the accounting of the assembly..."
 (38:25)

 The materials that the people donated for the construction and operation of the Tabernacle atoned for their involvement in the incident of the Golden Calf.

 Moshe was perplexed by the notion that the soul can be redeemed from such a severe sin by a mere donation of silver.
 After all, the soul is spiritual, and moreover, its focus and drives are spiritually oriented.
 Silver, in contrast, besides being itself material, represents our lust for materiality.
 Since the reason the soul needs to be redeemed is because it has succumbed to materiality, how can too much materiality (i.e., sin) be cured by even more materiality (i.e., donated coins)?